build-on-aws/content/posts/become-cli-ninja-on-mac/02-remotely-connect-a-mac-instance.md

 When discovering a new environment, or when you want to install a set of tools on a new instance, or simply to use the graphical user interface you know and love from macOS, you might want to connect to your EC2 Mac instance using the traditional macOS GUI.

 The good news is that all the required tools are provided by macOS, no installation is necessary.
-However, the server side is disabled by default and must be enabled before to attempt to connect.
+However, the server side Screen Sharing capability is disabled by default and must be enabled before to attempt to connect.
 Usually, you use the **System Preferences** application and the **Sharing** tab to do so, but here we just have a CLI.
 Let's see how to enable screen sharing with the CLI.

 The first step is to connect to your instance using either SSH or SSM as decsribe before.